Fred Chaney

-Frederick Michael Chaney, AO (born 28 October 1941) is a former Australian politician who was deputy leader of the Liberal Party from 1989 to 1990 and served as a minister in the Fraser Government.
+Frederick Michael Chaney, AO (born 28 October 1941) is an Australian former politician who was deputy leader of the Liberal Party from 1989 to 1990 and served as a minister in the Fraser government.
 He was a Senator for Western Australia from 1974 to 1990, and then served a single term in the House of Representatives from 1990 to 1993.

 Chaney was born in Perth, the son of Sir Frederick Chaney.
 He was a lawyer before entering politics, graduating from the University of Western Australia.
 Chaney was elected to the Senate at the 1974 federal election.
-He held several portfolios in the Fraser Government, serving in the ministry from 1978 until the government's defeat at the 1983 election.
+He held several portfolios in the Fraser government, serving in the ministry from 1978 until the government's defeat at the 1983 election.
 From 1983 to 1990, Chaney served as Leader of the Opposition in the Senate.
 He was elected deputy leader of the Liberal Party in 1989, under Andrew Peacock, but served less than a year before being replaced by Peter Reith.
 Chaney transferred to the House of Representatives at the 1990 election, but served only a single term.
 After leaving politics he focused on indigenous policy matters, serving on the National Native Title Tribunal (1994–2007), as co-chair of Reconciliation Australia (2000–2005), and as co-founder and Vice-President of The Graham (Polly) Farmer Foundation (1995–current).

 Early life

-Chaney was born in Perth, Western Australia, the son of Sir Frederick Chaney (a minister in the Menzies Government).
+Chaney was born in Perth, Western Australia, the son of Sir Frederick Chaney (a minister in the Menzies government).
 His six siblings include businessman Michael Chaney and judge John Chaney.
 Chaney was educated at Aquinas College, Perth, and the University of Western Australia.
 He practised law and was admitted as a barrister and solicitor in Western Australia in 1963.
 He spent two years practising in the Territory of Papua and New Guinea.
 Chaney helped found the Aboriginal Legal Service of Western Australia in 1973.